Bitergia/prosoul/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Meditor Contributor Code of Conduct

 ## Our Pledge